henryshen413/whisky/README.md

 # whisky

-This is a django project for whisky lovers, and for people who wants to learn more about the whisky through data mining.
+This is a django project for whisky lovers, and for people who want to learn more about the whisky through data mining.